zenozeng/css-eldoc/README.md

 Use https://github.com/dimitri/el-get for an easy install, or put the css-eldoc somewhere in your load-path.

-After aquiring the files, put the following in the your .emacs `(turn-on-css-eldoc)`
+After acquiring the files, put the following in the your .emacs `(turn-on-css-eldoc)`

 ## Attention!